 Global network

 A global alliance

-The articles and resources published by each SMC are shared with the other members of the network, who can translate them and publish them in their own publications.
+The articles and resources published by each SMC are shared with the rest of the network members, who can translate and publish them in their own outlets.

 Mission

-All members of the international network share the same goal: to provide evidence-based context when science news hits the media.
+All network members share the same goal: to provide evidence-based context when news with scientific content hits the media.

 An international network

-We are part of the international SMC network, which has seven members in different countries.
-Its origins lie in the creation of the UK SMC in 2002.
-If you would like to set up a Science Media Centre in your country, please check the requirements on the network website.
+We are part of the international SMC network, which has six members spread across different countries.
+Its origin lies in the creation of the UK SMC in 2002.
+If you want to create a Science Media Centre in your country, check the requirements on the network's website.

+Global network